Adam Seward

 Adam Hartford Seward (born June 15, 1982) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was selected by the Carolina Panthers in the fifth round of the 2005 NFL draft after playing college football for the UNLV Rebels.

-Seward was also a member of the Indianapolis Colts and Jacksonville Jaguars.
+Along with being a player for the Panthers, he also played for the Indianapolis Colts and Jacksonville Jaguars.

 Early life

 Adam Hartford Seward was born on June 15, 1982, at Carle Clinic Hospital in Champaign-Urbana, Illinois.
 Seward attended Bonanza High School in Las Vegas, NV.
 He was a two-time All-State selection at linebacker and a starting running back.
 His biggest game came during his senior season at national powerhouse Bishop Gorman High School.
 Seward rushed for over 200 yards and two touchdowns, leading the Bengals, who were big underdogs, to an overtime victory over the Gaels.
 The game is currently Bonanza's last victory over Bishop Gorman in football.

 In addition to football, he was a star athlete in track (shot put and discus), and won the Nevada state heavyweight title in wrestling.
 He and former UFC heavyweight champion Frank Mir, who were teammates in 1998, are among the 12 state wrestling champions in Bonanza High School's history.